Growing Onion in Containers:

 - Location for your container can be patios, balconies, terrace gardens, back yards, front yards, and outdoor gardens.

-- If growing onions indoors, onion seeds need the cool temperature to germinate and high temperatures for bulb formation.
+- If growing onions indoors, onion seeds need a cool temperature to germinate and high temperatures for bulb formation.
 So, by the time the plant starts forming bulbs move the container to outdoor or place them near a windowsill where it can get 6-7 hours of direct sun.

-Read: Growing Chillies In Pots.
+Read this: Growing Chillies In Pots.

 Soil Requirement for Growing Onion in Containers: